CAFAudit/audit-service-deploy/README.md

   </tr>
 </table>

-Use the -f switch to apply override files.
-For example, to start the services with the docker-compose.https.yml file applied run the following command:

-    docker-compose -f docker-compose.yml -f docker-compose.https.yml up

 #### Activating HTTPS Endpoint

 The `docker-compose.https.yml` override file should be used to activate a HTTPS endpoint for secure communication with the Audit Web Service.